apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>group describes which group the current object belongs to.
+<p>Specifies the group to which the current object belongs.
-if the objects of a component belong to the same group, we can ignore it.</p>
+If the objects of a component belong to the same group, they can be ignored.</p>
 </td>
 </tr>
 <tr>